jaspector

 Exterior alterations and additions of all residential and commercial buildings, excluding siding, roofs, windows, and shingles, require permits.

-Typical processing time is Residential and sign permits are typically issued within one to two days unless more information or a variance is needed..
+Building permit processing times in Norwalk, OH typically run Residential and sign permits are typically issued within one to two days unless more information or a variance is needed..
+Timelines can vary based on project complexity and current department workload.